 For anyone unfamiliar with the concept, fitness wearables are ‘smart’ electronic devices worn on the body (most commonly, as watches).
 They’re smart because they track your activity – counting how many steps you take in a day and measuring your heart rate via your pulse.
 There are lots of brands on the market, all offering a personalised analysis of your current health level, allowing you to set goals in order to get fitter.
 As technology continues to advance, wearables in turn are becoming more sophisticated, offering all manner of innovative health solutions, many of which will come in handy during lockdown.
 Here’s an overview of the top two contenders: wearables in turn are becoming more sophisticated, offering all manner of innovative health solutions.

 Fitbit is probably one of the most well-known activity trackers.
-Founded back in 2007, this American company has released several iterations of its famous wearable, the latest being the sleek Fitbit Sense.
-Lightweight, durable and water resistant to 50m, the Sense lets you tune into your body with features for stress management (particularly relevant these days), heart health and a built-in GPS system for those evening runs.
+Founded back in 2007, this American company has released several iterations of its famous wearable, one of the latest being the sleek Fitbit Luxe.
+Lightweight, durable and water-resistant to 50m, the Luxe lets you tune into your body with features for stress management (particularly relevant these days), oxygen saturation monitoring and sleep optimisation.
 Women can use it to chart their ovulation cycle (when used with the Fitbit app), while a clever daily readiness score lets you know if your body is ready to work out or should spend some time in recovery.

 A Bite of the Apple